aIDserse/SuS-Super-utility-Submachine-COBOL-CALCULATOR/README.md

 Attention!
 To run them you need the OpenCobolIDE dlls<br>
 3rd October 2020 update!
 I re-written part of the english version with a better and more accurate translation:)<br>
 If you want you can use the code for inspiration :)
+# License
+The code is under WTFPL license.
+It's nearly like GPL, but better:))